AC/DC: 1990–1999: Popularity regained

 AC/DC recorded "Big Gun" in 1993 for the soundtrack of Arnold Schwarzenegger's film Last Action Hero.
 Released as a single, it reached number one on the US Mainstream Rock chart, the band's first number-one single on that chart.
 Pacific Gameworks proposed a beat 'em up video game for the Atari Jaguar CD in 1994, AC/DC: Defenders of Metal, which would have featured the group's crew; however, production never started.
 Angus and Malcolm invited Rudd to several jam sessions during 1994; he was eventually rehired due to Slade resigning.
 Recording began in October 1994 at Record Plant Studios in New York City.
 After 10 weeks of recording, they moved to Ocean Way Studios in Los Angeles, in February 1995, and finished recording in May.
 On 22 September, their thirteenth studio album, Ballbreaker, was released, which reached number one in Australia, Sweden, and Switzerland.

+On 10 July 1996, during the Ballbreaker World Tour, the band filmed their show at the Plaza de Toros de Las Ventas in Madrid, Spain, for the video album No Bull, released on 19 November 1996.
+On 27 July, the band performed at Bryant Park, New York, as a cameo for the film Private Parts, which released six months later on 7 March 1997.
 In November 1997, a box set, Bonfire, was released.
 It contained four albums: a remastered version of Back in Black, Volts – a disc with alternative takes, outtakes and stray live cuts recorded with Scott – and two live albums, Live from the Atlantic Studios and Let There Be Rock: The Movie.
 Live from the Atlantic Studios was recorded on 7 December 1977 at the Atlantic Studios in New York.
 Let There Be Rock: The Movie was a double album recorded in December 1979 at the Pavillon de Paris and was the soundtrack of AC/DC: Let There Be Rock (1980).